angadsingh/argos-presence/README.md

     unit_of_measurement: "presence"
 ```

-a sampe automation which turns on/off a scene in a room based on presence:
+a sample automation which turns on/off a scene in a room based on presence:

 ```yaml
 alias: Living Room Presence Based Scene Activation